devareus/Eclectic-Token-Sniper/README.md

 ### Node
   - NodeAddressHttp: The RPC endpoint of the blockchain node that you'll connect to.
 You can use one of the official nodes, get a node from moralis.io or deploy your own node
   - NodeAddressWss: For some snipping options you'll also need a websocket node endpoint.
 You can use the nariox node, get one from moralis.io or use your own one
-  - GetContractSourceUrl: The URL for downloading the tokens' contracts' source codes.
-Don't change it unless you know what you're doing
+  - GetContractSourceUrl: The URL for downloading the tokens' contracts' source codes from a blockchain explorer.

+- NativeTokenSymbol: Symbol of the native token of the chain (BNB, MATIC, FTM, AVAX, Metis, ONE, etc).
+You can generally leave it blank and the bot will find it out automatically.
+But with some non-standard DEXs you might need to set it manually.

 ### DEX
   - ExchangeRouterAddress: The contract address for the exchange's router.
 For example, for PancakeSwap it's "0x10ed43c718714eb63d5aa57b78b54704e256024e"